Maidstone Museum: Human history

 The Human History collections contain approximately 125,000 artefacts.
 The British archaeology collection covers Kent and beyond; the internationally recognized Anglo-Saxon collection comprises approximately 4,000 Kentish artefacts.
 Foreign archaeology includes pieces such as the Gandhara heads and over 400 Egyptian artefacts.
+The Egyptian collection is home to the mummified remains of Ta-Kush a woman who was born in what is now Sudan before being buried in Egypt in the second half of the 7th century BC.
 A new acquisition in 2009 was the kernos from Melos in Greece; it is early Cycladic III period and 4000 years old.
 There are only eight of these in the world, and this one was possibly used to hold various offerings, such as honey and oats.

 The local history collections are varied and relate to all areas of local life.
 There are collections of arms and armour, clocks and watches and a collection of over 18,000 coins and medals.
 The collection of photographs and maps is of local importance and is complemented by over 10,000 items of printed ephemera relating to the history of Kent.
+The museum also owns the second volume of the Lambeth Bible, a giant Romanesque illuminated bible from the 12th century (the first volume is in the Lambeth Palace library).

 There are internationally important collections of artefacts of Pacific, Oceanic and African ethnography as well as diverse material from Asia and North and South America.
 Napoleon's chair has been held in the museum since 1866.
 It was one of a pair in the house of Reverend Richard Boys on St Helena, and after Napoleon was exiled there in 1815 he habitually sat in this chair, conversed with Boys and damaged the chair with his penknife while talking.